• Loading stock data...

 “I don’t think it’s a coincidence this happened on the heels of that deal closing,” says Dolgin.

-Meanwhile, UFC president Dana White, who is close with Trump and the administration, is in talks to host a mixed-martial arts competition on White House grounds.
+Meanwhile, UFC president Dana White, who is close with Trump and the administration, is in talks to host a mixed-martial-arts competition on White House grounds.
 If it happens, that event could be streamed on Paramount+.

 This has all led to speculation that Trump may have had influence on Paramount ponying up so much dough to land UFC’s U.S. media rights, even if only indirectly as Paramount tries to ensure no further fights with the administration.

 Former Marlins executive-turned-podcast-host David Samson said outright on The Ariel Helwani Show that “to me it’s very clear” Trump knew about the deal ahead of time.
-“It would be almost a fiduciary irresponsible act for Dana to go forward, or Ari Emanuel, for anyone, to go forward and not involve the president,” he said.
+“It would be almost a fiduciary irresponsible act for Dana to go forward, or [TKO CEO] Ari Emanuel, for anyone, to go forward and not involve the president,” he said.

 Connective tissue doesn’t necessarily mean conspiracy, however.

-Hacker, who now runs his own legal and sports media consulting business, tells FOS the idea that Paramount made this UFC push in part to try and continue staying on Trump’s good side “might be a bit too conspiratorial.”
+Hacker, who now runs his own legal and sports media consulting business, tells FOS the idea that Paramount made this UFC push in part to try to continue staying on Trump’s good side “might be a bit too conspiratorial.”

 Linkedin